Migrating an Yandex StoreDoc (Managed Service for MongoDB) cluster from 4.4 to 6.0

 created_at,health,id,sharded, andstatus. - In the

-hostsections, deletehealthandname. - If the
+hostsections, deletehealthandname. - If you have

 usersections (if any).
 You can add database users with a separateyandex_mdb_mongodb_userresource. - Delete all